gradle/gradle/design-docs/tooling-api-cancellation.md

     - Successful operation
     - Failed operation
 - Client cancels operation from `ResultHandler`
-- Client can cancel operation before its start and it won't be executed:
+- Client can cancel operation before started and it won't be executed:
     - Building model
     - Running tasks
     - Running build action

-#### Open issues

-- Behaviour when cancellation is not supported.

 ### Story: Daemon exits when operation is cancelled